❮

 print(sum) -- Prints "10" as the output

 The answer is, yeah you can do that.
 But the point of variables is, that often times you don’t know what values they will have when writing the code.
-Normally you write code to do a task in a flexible way so any value could be inside the variable.
+Normally you write code to solve a problem in a flexible way so any value could be inside the variable.
+For example, a calculator program would listen for the user to type numbers on their keyboard and then add those variable numbers together.

-To make this a little more clear we can take a look at functions.
-Functions are just wrappers around multiple lines of code, so that you can reuse them later.
+You have already seen the print function in the snippets before.
+It is an inbuilt function, but the most powerful ones are your own custom functions.
+These are just wrappers around multiple lines of code, so that you can reuse them later.
 Instead of re-writing the code every time, you can just call the function and any code inside of it will be executed.
 (To “call” a function basically just means to execute it)

 -- anything you put inside here will be executed when the function is called